hendrikp/Plugin_SDK/readme.md

 Plugin SDK for CryEngine SDK
 =====================================
-This is still a work in progress!
+This is still a work in progress, a plugin sample and plugins themselves will follow.

+Tested on CryEngine 3 FreeSDK Version 3.4 (32/64 Bit)

 Purpose is to create a tailored way for automatically loading plugins.
 For redistribution please see license.txt.

-Stable Release:
-* CryEngine 3 FreeSDK Version 3.4
-* DirectX 11 and 9
-* 32/64 Bit

 Feature requests/latest version on github. https://github.com/hendrikp/Plugin_SDK